Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB418', 'Is it Possible to Automate an iOS Web App using Rapise?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB418.aspx">KB418</a> Is it Possible to Automate an iOS Web App using Rapise?

 Yes, in general, Rapise can automate most web applications using mobile Safari running on iOS (either on a real or simulated device).
 However there are some limitations.
+This article is obsolete.
+The recommended way of testing Web applications is to record tests on a desktop browser via Selenium-based profile and then execute using Mobile profiles.
+See How to run a cross-browser test on a mobile device for more details.

 ### <a onclick="return RegisterKbClick('KB417', 'How to manipulate browser cookies using Selenium API in Rapise')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB417.aspx">KB417</a> How to manipulate browser cookies using Selenium API in Rapise